erickrudelman/Political_Tweets_Classification_Sentiment_Analysis/README.md

 Web scraping will be performed using the Twitter API within the Postman web application.

+##### **Firs step**:
+Gather the Twitter handles of all U.S. Senators, which will then be incorporated into a dataframe.
+Subsequently, the handles will be utilized to fetch the corresponding user_ids, as it is the user_id, not the username, that is essential for extracting tweets from each user's timeline.

+Upon creating a dataset containing the user_ids of each Senator, our primary objective is to extract tweets from their respective accounts and reconstruct the Republican vs. Democrat dataset.

+**Notebook**: twitter_hacking.ipynb

+This notebook reads the HTML from https://pressgallery.house.gov/member-data/members-official-twitter-handles into a list.
+It then uses it to create a dataframe and from it, extract all of the handles.
+This handles are then broken down into 5 different lists, in order the query them with the Twitter API v2 with the purpose of obtaining each Handle's user_id.
+This process is performed using Postman web app.

+After quering the usernames in Postman to obtain the user_ids, which was performed over 5 separate runs since the query allows up to 100 usernames per query, the JSON files obtained as a results of all queries were compiled together into one same file.
+This was then converted into a CSV.

+The CSV contained the user_id, name and username.
+The username, which is the same as the Twitter Handle, was mapped with the first dataframe created from the list extracted from the HTML, to locate the 'Party' affiliation of each user, and save this value into a 'Party' column.
+The final result was saved into a csv file 'PoliticalUsernamesAndIds.csv' which will serve to scrape tweets from each of the user_ids.

+After all scraping steps, this notebook is used again to convert the 2.RepublicanVsDemocratNew.json into a CSV.
+This will be the final dataset for the capstone.

+**Output File**: PoliticalUsernamesAndIds.csv, "DemocratVsRepublican.csv"

+##### **Second step**:

+**Notebook**: Tweet_extractor.ipynb

+Python robot that loops over the id's in the PoliticalUsernamesAndIds.csv to extract up to 23 tweets from each user_id's timeline.
+This is done by making requests using the Twitter API v2.

+**Output File**: tweets.json, tweets1_2.json, RepAdamas.json

+##### **Third step**:

+**notebook**: json_files_compiler.ipynb

+abkjd........

+**Output File**: 2.RepublicanVsDemocratNew.json

 #### **Exploratory Data Analysis*:
 *Libraries Used*